Thomas W. Ferry

-Thomas White Ferry (June 10, 1827October 13, 1896), or T.W.
-Ferry, was a U.S. Representative, U.S. Senator, and acting Vice President of the United States from the State of Michigan.
-Except for President Gerald Ford, no Michigan politician has held higher office than Ferry.
-He is one of only four United States senators from Michigan to have served as president pro tempore of the U.S. Senate, and Ferry is the only U.S. senator from Michigan to hold the position for multiple Congresses (44th and 45th).
+Thomas White Ferry (June 10, 1827 – October 13, 1896), or T. W. Ferry, represented Michigan in the United States House of Representatives and then in the United States Senate.
+Ferry served as president pro tempore of the Senate during the 44th and 45th Congresses, notably being ranked during the vice presidential vacancy between November 22, 1875 and March 4, 1877 as "Acting Vice President".

 Biography

 Birth and early life

 Ferry was born in the old Mission House on Mackinac Island in the Territory of Michigan.
 The community on Mackinac at that time included the military garrison, the main depot of John Jacob Astor's American Fur Company, and the mission.
-His father was a Presbyterian pastor, the Rev. William Montague Ferry, and his mother was Amanda White Ferry; together his parents ran the mission school.
+His father, Rev. William Montague Ferry, was a Presbyterian pastor, and his mother was Amanda White Ferry.
+His parents ran the mission school on the island.

-Rev. Ferry also was the pastor of the Protestant church on the island.
-Thomas moved with his parents to Grand Haven, Michigan, attended the public schools, and engaged in mercantile pursuits.
+William Ferry also was the pastor of the Protestant church on the island.
+Thomas moved in 1834 with his parents to Grand Haven, Michigan, attended the public schools.
 He worked as a store clerk in Elgin, Illinois, for two years from 1843 to 1845 before returning to Michigan.
 At the age of 21 he was elected clerk of Ottawa County.

 In addition to English, Ferry was fluent in Ottawa, Chippewa, and French.

 Political career

 State legislator

-He was a member of the Michigan State House of Representatives from 1850 to 1852 and a member of the Michigan State Senate in 1856.
-On January 26, 1857, Ferry, with his father William Montague Ferry, platted the village of Ferrysburg, Michigan, in 1834.
+Ferry was a member of the Michigan State House of Representatives from 1850 to 1852 and a member of the Michigan State Senate in 1856.
+On January 26, 1857, Ferry, along with his father, platted the village of Ferrysburg, Michigan.

 Years between state and federal office

-In 1862 Thomas became a director of the new Grand Haven Union High School and was superintendent for ten years.
+In 1862 Ferry became a director of the new Grand Haven Union High School and was superintendent for ten years.
 He went into the lumbering business with his brother, Edward Payson Ferry.
 Before the Civil War he served on the Republican State Central Committee for eight years and was delegate-at-large and one of the vice presidents of the national convention that nominated Abraham Lincoln.
-In 1864 he was elected to the 39th Congress and first and forty-second assemblies.
-Upon President Lincoln's death, he was appointed by the U.S. Senate to a committee that accompanied Lincoln's body to Springfield.
+Upon President Abraham Lincoln's death, he was appointed by the U.S. Senate to a committee that accompanied Lincoln's body to Springfield.